schnarc/SchNarc/README.md

 ### SHARC and pySHARC

-Install SHARC with pysharc (see https://sharc-md.org/?page_id=50#tth_sEc2.3 or follow the instructions below) in a suitable folder
+Install SHARC with pysharc (see https://sharc-md.org/?page_id=50#tth_sEc2.3 or follow the instructions below; version 2.1.1) in a suitable folder
 (``<some-path>``; inside this folder, git will create automatically a folder called sharc):
 ``cd <some-path>``
 ``git clone https://github.com/sharc-md/sharc.git``